-One functional way of looking at pain is as if it is a welcomed guest that has come to guide us back on course when we have strayed from balance in some way.
-Some pain will resolve once its lesson is learned, while others take time to reestablish new patterns and rebuild strength.
+One functional way of looking at pain is as a welcomed guest that has come to guide us back on course when we have strayed from balance.
+Some pain will resolve once a particular lesson is learned, while others take time to reestablish new patterns and rebuild strength.
 Other pains associated with more acute injury simply take time to heal.
 The more peripheral stress we can reduce while we are healing the faster our bodies can recuperate.
 Often healing has less to do with the actual area of trouble and more to do with lowering the peripheral stressors so that body can utilize its resources more efficiently.
 One thing to keep in mind is this should always be held in context with necessary stressors required to provide biological signals of where adaptive strength is needed.
 An example of this is the stress of exercise necessary to rebuild stronger.
 If all stress is removed and pain is avoided at all costs often weakness rather than strength will be reinforced.
 This is the challenging distinction between the signal to stop or grow and requires very specific attention to the unique circumstance of pain.

 One thing I have learned about pain over the years is that it can take an exceptionally long time to resolve, especially as we get older.
 Everything is dependent on the individual having the pain.
 The most important factors in how long something takes to resolve is the length of time one has been in pain, the degree of the injury or disruptive pattern, and the individual's capacity to heal in any given moment.
 Our regenerative capacity can be affected by factors such as stress level, dietary intake, quality of air, water and sleep not to mention our tendencies to reinjure ourselves due to the habitual patterns that led to the issue in the first place, and finally the perspective we bring to our experience of the pain.